Becoming your very best by helping others.

 You, too, will be inspired to look for opportunities to help the invisible become invincible which may mean looking at yourself.

 Apa Sherpa and I trekked for 6 days near Mt.
 Everest to recruit top Sherpa students.
 I was determined to not just teach them basic lifesaving “how to’s,” but important unspoken rules: Put your own oxygen mask on first.
 Your life matters.
-It’s not just about what your clients demands but keeping your entire team alive.
+It’s not just about what your clients demand but keeping your entire team alive.
 I discovered ramifications weren’t just safer climbing practices but 15 years later, there are significantly fewer deaths.
 The Sherpas I’ve taught have gone on to better their lives and communities in ways I could not have imagined at the time.